13 Best Cyberpunk TV Shows to Watch Right Now

 Love, Death, and Robots are a collection of animated shorts that allow producers to be as creative as possible.

-There are 18 episodes in all, and most of them aren’t particularly long, so you’ll be able to go through them quickly.
+There are 18 episodes, and most aren’t particularly long, so you’ll be able to go through them quickly.

-Just a word of warning: while these shorts are animated, they are not suitable for teenagers.
+Just a warning: while these shorts are animated, they are unsuitable for teenagers.
 Many of these flicks explore the boundaries of animation and what a cyberpunk future may look like.

 3. TekWar (1994 – 1996)